-It’s not too late to self-respond, if you haven’t already.
+Responding takes only a few minutes.
 Everybody counts: including babies and kids.
-Read more on why the 2020 Census is so important for the future of our Estes Valley.
+Read more about why the 2020 Census is vitally important for the future of our Estes Valley.

-For anyone who has not already self-responded (online, by phone, or by mail), it is not too late.
+For anyone who has not already self-responded (online, by phone, or by mail), the deadline is fast approaching.

 In Colorado, federal funding based on the Census count equates to approximately $13 billion annually, or an estimated $2300 per-person annually, according to a study by George Washington University.
 Census counts determine local funding for everything from roads to veterans’ services, and much more.